siobhanlgorman/Sourdough-Bakes/README.md

 * view all the produce and relevant information about each item

 ### As a new user I want to
-* know what makes this bakery unique
+* find out what is different about the baked goods from this bakery compared to others

 # Structure of the website